+RAN2 would like to indicate that that is not in our scope to answer.
 If this is seen as necessary, the proposed security gateway function forms part of the logical eNB implementation from RAN2 perspective.
+However, RAN2 would like to refer SA3 to the following aspect in the agreed WI[3].

+(Note: the eNB IP address does not necessarily need to be a publicly routable IP address)